calculator

 Calculate your necessary expenses

-In business terms, your expenses are different to your assets.
+In business terms, your expenses are different from your assets.
 Expenses are the outgoings that aren’t related to a physical item.
-It includes things like rent on an office and energy bills.
+It includes things like rent for an office and energy bills.

 It’s the cost of web design, copywriting, and marketing outlay.
 It will also include any initial payroll and salary commitments.